pingidentity/terraform-provider-pingone/docs/resources/agreement.md

 ### Optional

 - `description` (String) A string that specifies the description of the agreement.
-- `reconsent_period_days` (Number) A number that specifies the number of days until a consent to this agreement expires.
+- `reconsent_period_days` (Number) A number that specifies the number of days until a user consent to this agreement expires, and users must then be prompted for reconsent.

 ### Read-Only